 - First, if you don’t have a copy, download and print the appropriate major requirements form, ENVS or ESCI.

 - Review the requirements, highlight classes that look interesting, use the tip sheet to find class and the course catalog and/or online syllabi to learn more about these classes.
 See also the posted course descriptions on the Undergraduate Courses page.

 - If you have a major requirements form from a previous advising meeting, just update it by checking off classes you have completed and bring it to your next meeting.

 2) TAKE A LOOK AT THE APPROPRIATE TIP SHEET.

 - Every term we develop tip sheets that list all the courses that will be offered the following term that will fulfill the requirements for Environmental Studies and Environmental Science majors.
 Look for the tip sheets on our website one week before registration for the next term.

-- Tip sheets are posted on the Undergraduate Courses page, in the left-hand toolbar “Course Tip Sheets”.
+- Tip sheets are posted under the Undergraduate page, under the Advising tab in the left-hand toolbar, it will say “Course Tip Sheets”.
 If you don’t have a copy, download and print the appropriate tip sheet.

 3) UPDATE YOUR COURSE PLANNER.

 - If you don’t have a copy, download and print the course planning template.